aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fliporientation/_index.md

 ---
 title: FlipOrientation
 linktitle: FlipOrientation
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Possible values for the orientation of a shape in Java.
 type: docs
-weight: 276
+weight: 285
 url: /java/com.aspose.words/fliporientation/
 ---